ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Upon receiving the ADDRESS_REQUEST capsule, an endpoint SHOULD assign one or more IP addresses to its peer, and then respond with an ADDRESS_ASSIGN capsule to inform the peer of the assignment.
-For each Requested Address, the receiver of the ADDRESS_REQUEST capsule SHALL respond with a Assigned Address with a matching Request ID.
+For each Requested Address, the receiver of the ADDRESS_REQUEST capsule SHALL respond with an Assigned Address with a matching Request ID.
 If the requested address was assigned, the IP Address and IP Prefix Length fields in the Assigned Address response SHALL be set to the assigned values.
 If the requested address was not assigned, the IP Address SHALL